nf-core/airrflow/docs/usage/single_cell_tutorial.md

 ## Supported input formats

-There are two supported input formats for nf-core/airrflow single-cell AIRRseq pipeline: assembled sequences in AIRR rearrangement format or raw reads in fastq format sequenced in the 10x Genomics platform.
+There are two supported input formats for nf-core/airrflow single-cell AIRR-seq pipeline: assembled sequences in AIRR rearrangement format or raw reads in fastq format sequenced in the 10x Genomics platform.

 The [AIRR rearrangement format](https://docs.airr-community.org/en/latest/datarep/rearrangements.html) is a standard format to store BCR and TCR sequence data with relevant metadata fields.
-This format is supported as input and output by multiple tools specific for analyzing AIRR sequencing data.
+This format is supported as input and output by multiple tools specific for analyzing AIRR-seq data.
 For example, when analyzing single-cell AIRR sequencing data with CellRanger versions >= 4.0 an AIRR rearrangement file will be provided as output, and this is the recommended input for running nf-core/airrflow.
 Note that it is also possible to start running the pipeline directly from raw sequencing reads, and in this case CellRanger will be run when launching nf-core/airrflow.

-The AIRR rearrangement format is also the default one when analyzing publicly available data from specialized AIRRseq databases such as the AIRR Data Commons through the [iReceptor gateway](https://gateway.ireceptor.org/login).
+The AIRR rearrangement format is also the default one when analyzing publicly available data from specialized AIRR-seq databases such as the AIRR Data Commons through the [iReceptor gateway](https://gateway.ireceptor.org/login).

 In this tutorial we will showcase how to run nf-core/airrflow with both of the input formats.